Qupkiii/BeWell/README.md

 - helps the GPs to redirect potentionally depressive patients to the psychiatrist

 ## Ideas
+- interactive map for available psychaitrists(booking as well?), suicide centers
 - gp and psychaitrist interaction through app
 - the app can recognize the need for psy. visit
 - booking as well, or integrating a booking app